makeplans/makeplans-api/readme.md

 ### Input

 To specify JSON as input use HTTP-header `Content-Type: application/json`.
 The body must be JSON-formatted and include the object with required attributes.
 Alternatively you can use normal form data as input, in that case do not specify the Content-type HTTP-header.
-Form values are specified like this: `resource[title]=Unicorn`
+Form values are specified like this: `resource[title]=Unicorn`.
+Normal form input is preferred over JSON/XML.

 All parameters that are not input for creating or updating objects should be sent as normal URL parameters.
-Example: `/bookings?page=2&resources_id=1`
+Example: `/bookings?page=2&resources_id=1`.

 ## Authentication